build-on-aws/content/tutorials/automating-multiple-environments-with-terraform/index.md

 date: 2023-03-07
 ---

 As teams grow, so does the complexity of managing and coordinating changes to the application environment.
 While having a single account to provision all your infrastructure and deploy all systems works well for a small group of people, you will probably hit a point where there are too many people making changes at the same time to be able to manage it all.
-Additionally, with all your infrastructure in a single account, it becomes very difficult to apply the principle of least privilege, not to even mention the naming convention of resources.
-This tutorial will guide you how to split your infrastructure across multiple accounts by creating a `main` account for all common infrastructure shared by all environments (for example: users, build pipeline, build artifacts, etc.), and then an environment account for the three stages of your application: `dev`, `test`, and `prod`.
-The approach will make use of Terraform, Amazon CodeCatalyst, and assuming IAM roles between these accounts.
+Additionally, with all your infrastructure in a single account, it becomes very difficult to apply the principle of least privilege, not to mention the naming convention of resources.
+The principle of least privilege revolves around only granting the minimum permissions for a person or service to accomplish their intended task, for example, if a developer only needs access to a development database and not production, the security permissions should limit their access to only the development database.
+This tutorial will guide you in splitting your infrastructure across multiple accounts by creating a `main` account for all common infrastructure shared by all environments (for example: users, build pipeline, build artifacts, etc.), and then an environment account for the three stages of your application: `dev`, `test`, and `prod`.
+These environments will help you support a growing team, and create clear separation between your different environments by isolating them into individual AWS accounts.
+The approach will make use of [Terraform](https://terraform.io), [Amazon CodeCatalyst](https://codecatalyst.aws), and assuming of IAM roles between these accounts.
 It is an evolution of the [2020 HashTalks session](https://www.youtube.com/watch?v=qVcdO3OeTZo) I did.
 We will address the following:

 * How to split our infrastructure between multiple accounts and code repositories
 * How to set up a build and deployment pipeline to manage all changes in the environment account with Terraform